A Builders' Guide to Performance Bonds

 A performance bond will protect the owner against possible losses in a case a contractor fails to perform or is unable to deliver the project as per established and the contract provisions.
 Sometimes the contractor defaults or declares himself in bankruptcy, and then in those situations, the surety is responsible for compensating the owner for the losses.
 Such compensation is defined as the amount covered under the performance bond.

-Payment from the performance bond is available only to the project/property owner and no one else can make claims against it.
-In order for a performance bond to be effective, the contract must be specific about the work to be done and because of this, a contractor cannot be held accountable for vague descriptions that are open to interpretation.
+Payment from the performance bond is available only to the project/property owner, and no one else can make claims against it.
+For a performance bond to be effective, the contract must be specific about the work to be done, and because of this, a contractor cannot be held accountable for vague descriptions that are open to interpretation.

 - At least two years of CPA-prepared financial statements.